AhmedGsa/Image-resizer/README.md

 # Image Resized

-This is an image resized desktop application built with Electron.js.
+This is an image resizer desktop application built with Electron.js.
 It allows you to resize images to a custom size.

 ## Installation